 05 of 05

 Month by month, season by season, bees need ongoing care.
 But they don't require a huge time investment.
-It's important that you check on them somewhat frequently, but observation is a good percentage of what you'll do to keep your bees happy.
+You must check on them somewhat frequently, but observation is a good percentage of what you'll do to keep your bees happy.
 Just watching hive activity can be relaxing and informative.
 You can organize beekeeping tasks by the season, from setting the bees up in spring to harvesting honey, to preparing the hive for winter.